 “Come on, Cal!”
 Elaine called her feline companion, dodging blaster bolts while running to the hunk of metal that she called a ship.
 Had it really been eleven years since they met in the woods that day?
 What had they been up to?
 How did they end up in this situation?

-Elaine was nineteen now, and her nexu… well let’s just say she doesn’t know how old he is but if she had to guess, she’d say he was around fourteen years old.
+Elaine was nineteen now, and her nexu… well let’s just say she doesn’t know how old he is, but if she had to guess, she’d say he was around fourteen years old.

 Over time, Elaine had forgotten the details of her parents’ death.
 She knew they died, but not how.